What Happens When an Underground Oil Tank Is Found During a Home Inspection?

 During one recent inspection, a homeowner learned about a buried oil tank only after a routine tank sweep uncovered a metal tank along the side of the home.
 The discovery did not mean the sale was over, but it did mean the tank needed to be addressed before moving forward.

-Why underground oil tanks are flagged during inspections
+Why underground oil tanks are flagged during inspections?

 Home inspectors and buyers are cautious about underground oil tanks because of the potential for leaks and soil contamination.
 Even tanks that are no longer in use can corrode over time.
 If oil escapes into the surrounding soil, cleanup can be expensive and legally required.